Website last updated: 21-12-2024

 The programme for Paul Anka's first UK Tour backed by The John Barry Seven.

-In 1962 John Barry was asked to rework, arrange and record a version Monty Norman’s James Bond Theme for the Dr. No title sequence.
+In 1962 John Barry was asked to rework, arrange and record a version of Monty Norman’s James Bond Theme for the Dr. No title sequence.
 “It was short notice,” recalled Vic, “which probably gave the arrangement and recording that little extra excitement.”
 John and Vic captured lightning in a bottle!

 “I can remember recording the theme at the old CTS Studios in Bayswater [21 June 1962] and then going to EMI a few days later to record the Record [24 June 1962].”
 In his autobiography, Vic Flick Guitarman, he said he played the theme on his “Clifford Essex Paragon with a DeArmond Pick Up gripped by its supporting plates to the strings behind the bridge, and held away from the body of the guitar by a carefully folded Senior Service Cigarette Packet.”